basecamp/handbook/benefits-and-perks.md

 ## Basecamp Holiday Gift

 Every year, at the end of the year, Basecamp generally gives a thank-you gift to the employees.
-Employees who have been at Basecamp for one year or less get one gift (last year: a night on the town in his/her hometown), and longer tenured employees get a more elaborate gift (last year: a paid vacation).
+Employees who have been at Basecamp for one year or less get one gift (last year: a night on the town in their hometown), and longer tenured employees get a more elaborate gift (last year: a paid vacation).
 We switch up the delivery of these every year, so you're always in for a nice surprise.

 # Practical assistance